bryanjclark/slamoji/README.md

 #### Option B: Make a pull request

-The two-step process for adding an additional emoji is pretty straightforward:
+The three-step process for adding an additional emoji is pretty straightforward:

 1. Add the image to `public/slamoji-images`.
 2. Add the image's info to `src/data/slamoji-data.js`
+3. Re-zip the `slamoji-images` file so the Download All button works.
+(TODO: Automate this step!)